RichardTMiles/PHP-WebSockets/README.md

 # Complexities

 I've been developing websockets for years and I have a few tips for making informed decision of your implementation.
+Here's a few complex senarios to ponder.

 - Websockets create a single persistent connection to a single server.
-When auto-scaling is involved
+When auto-scaling is involved, where multiple servers may handle a connection.
+When a user needs to update everone they may need to communicate across servers.
+- Memory managment is critical, you should only process what is needed on the main thread.
+Forking when actually processing data is a very good idea.
+- You can choose wheater to handle all connections in a singel thread `CLI`, or use `CGI` to have a single thread per user.
+It is currently unclear as to the best implementation, but specific use cases may need to choose one or the other.
+The immediate trade off is the convience of sending global updates which is easier in CLI, or speed which **could** potentially be faster with `CGI`.
+This is pretty arbitrary and is most likely dependant on number of connection active vs logic cpu's available.